jmzaleski/yvr-search/README.md

 # e-z search in vancouver

 ## introduction
+This is an experiment to see if markup helps with sharing\
-this file on web at https://github.com/jmzaleski/yvr-search/blob/main/README.md
+Note this file on web at https://github.com/jmzaleski/yvr-search/blob/main/README.md
 ___

 ## 3056 W 14th Avenue $2,988M